meejah/AutobahnPython/examples/twisted/wamp/basic/README.md

 If you wish to run your own, local, router see :ref:`Running Crossbar Locally` below.
 This avoids sending Autobahn traffic outside your network.

+For all the examples, we presume that you are in the `./examples` directory of your autobahn clone, and that the virtualenv in which you've installed Autobahn is activated.
+If you're running your own Crossbar, it runs from `./examples/router` in its own virtualenv.

 The examples usually contain two components:

  * frontend
  * backend

-Each component is provided in two languages:
+Each component is (usually) provided in two languages:

  * Python
  * JavaScript

 The JavaScript version can run on the browser or in NodeJS.

-To run an example, you can have three terminal sessions open with:
+To run an example, you can have two (or three) terminal sessions open with:

- 1. router (e.g. `crossbar` as above)
- 2. frontend
+ 1. frontend
- 3. backend
+ 2. backend

-E.g. the Python examples can be run, if you're already running the above router somehwere:
+ 3. the router (e.g. `crossbar`)

+You can also run the frontend/backend in the same shell by putting one in the background.
+This makes tbe examples less clear, however:

 ```shell
 python pubsub/basic/frontend.py &
 python pubsub/basic/backend.py
 ```

-Try runnnig two frontends, or leaving the backend running for a while and then run the frontend.
+Some **things to try**: open a new terminal and run a second frontend;  leave the backend running for a while and then run the frontend; disconnect a frontend and reconnect (re-run) it.

 ## Running Crossbar Locally